jmacdon/LDblocks_GRCh38/README.md

-This takes an inordinate amount of time, so we parallelized by using the script called `subsetByChr.sh` which can be found in the scripts directory, which processes all chromosomes at one time.
+This takes an inordinate amount of time, so we parallelized by using the script called `subsetByChr.sh` which can be found in the scripts directory of this repository (as can all other scripts mentioned in this README), which processes all chromosomes at one time.
 The `subsetByChr.sh` script also indexes the resulting VCF files.